mkrg01/genome_assembly_pipeline/README.md

 snakemake --sdm conda apptainer --singularity-args "--bind $(pwd)" --cores 64
 ```
 > [!NOTE]
 > Adjust the `--cores` value based on your available computational resources.

+> [!NOTE]
+> All rules are containerized, ensuring reproducibility.

 The output will be generated in the [`results` directory](https://github.com/mkrg01/genome_assembly_pipeline/wiki/Directory-structure-in-results).